 In our study, two dimensions of supplier engagement help organizations take the lead against their competition.
 They not only cover a more significant portion of their supplier base but also engage with them more frequently and in more depth.

 The general workflow in procurement is similar for most organizations.
 It primarily involves conducting sourcing events from time to time with suppliers.
 Often, it also involves “fighting fires,” that is addressing risks and challenges that arise quickly.
 In this case, sourcing is conducted on an ad-hoc basis.
 Examples include chasing parts, addressing internal requests for cost assumptions, dealing with organizational churn, overcoming quality issues, and other related quality incursion events.

 The maturity level of a sourcing organization decides the frequency of these sourcing events.
-Only the best-in-class organizations can conduct these events on a regular or even continuous basis.
+Only the best-in-class organizations can conduct these events with agility on a regular or even continuous basis.
 Our study revealed that only 4% of organizations are capable of holding sourcing events weekly.

 A majority of the pack (32%) still conducts them annually, and a smaller portion (15%) leads them quarterly.
 What’s more, 16% of the organizations don’t have a fixed schedule for sourcing events, essentially conduct them on an entirely ad-hoc basis.
 Lastly, 10% of sourcing teams don’t even track the frequency of their engagements with suppliers.
 These events are more often than not held solely for essential commodities and suppliers.
-This hampers a team’s ability to act strategically.
+This lack of agility hampers a team’s ability to act strategically.